How Much Do Bloggers Make? Helpful Examples + How to Earn $100k a Month!

 Now there are literally thousands of different tools that you could invest in.
 However, you will likely only need 2 or 3 to get started.
 Below is a list of a few tools that professional bloggers will commonly invest in:

-- Bluehost hosting – You will need hosting to actually make your blog live on the internet
+- Iridium Hosting – You will need hosting to actually make your blog live on the internet

 - Long Tail Pro for keyword research